-16. Disconnect platform drive shafts from feeder house and place in storage positions.
+Disconnect platform drive shafts from feeder house and place in storage positions.
+Ensure the drive shaft chains are hooked up and out of the way.

-Fig. 133 - Drive shaft storage positions
+Fig. 126 - Drive shaft storage positions

 - 17. Disconnect hydraulic coupler and place in storage position. - 18.
 Disconnect electrical cable & place in storage position.